Prayers at fire-bombed mosques as India's riot toll grows

 And it appears they did.

-Hindus and Muslims who had lived side by side for centuries attacked each other with guns and swords, metal rods and axes, leaving the streets where the rioting occurred resembling a war zone.
+Hindus and Muslims attacked each other with guns and swords, metal rods and axes, leaving the streets where the rioting occurred resembling a war zone.

-There was a heavy police presence in the neighborhood on Friday.
+Al-Hind hospital, a small clinic with two doctors, was the nearest medical facility for many of the victims.
+When the riots broke out, it turned into a chaotic emergency ward, its doctors dealing for the first time with injuries such as gunshot wounds, crushed skulls, stabbings and torn genitals.

+"It was horrific, as if evil had pervaded and housed itself in the hearts of the mob," said M.A.
+Anwar, the doctor on duty,

+Religious tensions in the area where the clashes occurred still simmered on Friday, tempered by a heavy police presence.
 On one riot-torn street, Hindus shouted "Jai Shri Ram," or Long Live Ram, the Hindu god, as Muslims attempted to reach a mosque damaged in the riots.

 The passage of a citizenship law in December that fast-tracks naturalization for some religious minorities from neighboring countries but not Muslims earlier spurred massive protests across India that left 23 dead.